CurtisNewbie/JwtDistributionApp/README.md

 # JWT Token Distribution Server

-A JavaEE8 Webapp that authenticates admins without role **"admin"** (using **HTTP BASIC**) and generates JWT tokens for them to communicate with backend servers using RESTful web services.
+A JavaEE8 Webapp that authenticates admins with role **"admin"** (using **HTTP BASIC**) and generates JWT tokens for them to communicate with backend servers using RESTful web services.
 This is used for the backend server in my another repository: <a href="https://github.com/CurtisNewbie/BookStoreApp">BookStoreApp</a>.
 It is not implemented in such a way that can be used for general purpose.

 **!
 Note: Without HTTPS, BASIC is not safe at all, it's only a BASE64 encoded String**.